Enquire now

 A blood clot in the brain, also known as cerebral embolism or thrombus, develops in the blood veins supplying the brain.
 These clots can cause major side effects including ischemia or stroke by interrupting regular blood flow.
 Brain blood clots can occur due to several factors such as injury, atherosclerosis, and cardiac issues.
 Symptoms often might differ from minor to serious depending on the size and location of the clot.
 It often includes abrupt numbness, weakness, or trouble speaking.
 Immediate medical intervention is vital to stop additional harm or problems.
 Medication to break the clot, surgery to remove it, or therapies to improve blood flow are possible forms of treatment.

-What are the symptoms of Blood clots in the brain?
+What are the symptoms of Blood clot in brain?

 The symptoms frequently appear quickly, and you must visit a doctor right away to avoid growing more problems like a stroke or irreversible brain damage.
 It's essential to determine these warning indicators and seek an immediate medical assessment if any disturbing symptoms occur, specifically if they do so rapidly or are accompanied by other distressing symptoms.
 Here are some of the common blood clots in the brain symptoms: